Saugues

 Saugues ([soɡ]; Saug) is a commune in the Haute-Loire department in south-central France.

 Geography

+The municipality lies in the Margeride mountains, with its highest point reached at the summit of Montchauvet at an altitude of 1,485 meters.

 The town lies 45 km west of Le Puy-en-Velay.

 History

 A former stronghold of the Gévaudan, Saugues grew in the 12th century under the authority of the Bishops of Mende and the Lords of Mercœur.
 A fire in 1788 destroyed most of the town's historical centre.

 It is in the mountains around and near Saugues that the famous beast of Gévaudan is said to have originated.

 The Pilgrimage to Compostela

 Saugues is situated on the Via Podiensis, a variant route of the Way of St. James pilgrimage to Santiago de Compostela.

 Pilgrims arrive in the town from Monistrol-d'Allier, and continue to the next communes of Chanaleilles, La Dômerie du Sauvage and La Chapelle Saint-Roch.

 Saugues was the traditional meeting point for pilgrims coming from Auvergne, as the path coming from Brioude made them able to avoid Le Puy-en-Velay and instead wind though the Allier river valley through Langeac, Chanteuges and Pourcheresse forest, connecting them to the secondary tracks that took pilgrims from Cantal and Puy-de-Dôme.